sinclairtarget/um/README.md

 ...
 ```

-`um` supports several sub-commands, git-style. `um set netstat` will create or edit the um page for netstat. `um list` will
+`um` supports several sub-commands, git-style. `um edit netstat` will create or edit the um page for netstat. `um list` will
 list all the um pages you already have. `um topic css` will set the current topic to "css", because you don't
 have to use um exclusively for shell commands.